 Our Endocrine, Head and Neck (EHN) specialty pathology program provides the highest level of diagnostic and prognostic services to patients with tumors of the endocrine systems and the head and neck.
 The program is directed by a senior endocrine pathologist, and supports the only ACGME approved Endocrine Pathology fellowship and the third ACGME-approved Head & Neck Pathology fellowship in the country.

-The Endocrine Cancers Program collaborates closely with the Yale Cancer Center Genetic Counseling Program to screen and evaluate patients who may have hereditary thyroid cancer.
+The Endocrine Cancers Program collaborates closely with the Smilow Cancer Genetics and Prevention Program to screen and evaluate patients who may have hereditary thyroid cancer.
 In addition, clinical trials testing new therapies and treatment options are offered to patients with medullary or anaplastic thyroid cancer.